 Power Steering Assist FAQs

 How much does it cost to fix the power steering assist fault?

 You can expect to pay between $0 and $1000 to fix the power steering assist fault, but there is no fixed cost.
-If you’re lucky, you can fix it by replacing a fuse or adding power steering fluid which can cost you under $10.
-If you’re unlucky, it’s caused by a bad power steering pump that could cost you $1000 or more.
+If you’re lucky, you can fix it by replacing a fuse or adding power steering fluid, which can cost you under $10.
+If you’re unlucky, it might be caused by a bad power steering pump that could easily cost you $1000 or more.

 Can you drive with a power steering fault?

 Although you can drive with a power steering failure, it is definitely not recommended.
 It becomes much more difficult to handle your car, and it can even result in an accident if you are not able to maneuver the car fast enough.